bingomanatee/looking-glass-engine/README.md

 onField takes a function that accepts an Event. unlike filter, the output is not meaningful.
 See the [Advanced Readme](/ADVANCED_README.md) for details on the Event class.

+Note that the event that the hook takes may have field changes to other events.
+If you want to "cancel" an update to a specific field, change the transmitted value by resetting its value for a field to the value currently stored by the store (provided as the second argument) that are being updated by set

  * to change the fields, send a new map (or the same map, altered) to event.next().
  * To abort the event, call event.error(err).
  * To abort the update without emitting errors, call event.complete();

-onField hooks will not respond to valueMapStream.next(map) wholesale updating of the map; if you want to use onField filters, avoid using .next(map).
+onField hooks *will* respond to valueMapStream.next(map) wholesale updating of the map.
+That is for each field set, the hook will execute a second time when the entire value is updated (the 'A_NEXT' action).
+If this is a problem (or you only want to act on one or the other circumstance), watct the event's `.action` property.
+The second update always occurs in the `E_PRE_MAP_MERGE` phase, before the updated values are merged into the current value of the stream.

 ## method `watch(field, field..., (isEqual: fn?)) or watch([field1, field2...]): Subject`

-returns a subject which emits when a particular field or fields are updated.
+returns a subject which emits when a particular field or fields change.
+This is useful when you want to only react to a specific range of field updates and ignore any updates to other field, much like the `effects` hook in React.

+The output of this method is a Subject which can be `subscribe`'d to.
+Its important to understand that watch(fields...) doesn't do anything directly *until* you subscribe to its output; and like all Subject subscriptions you can cancel it at any time.

+The definition of "Change" is determined by comparing the watched fields;
-By default it compares field for field via lodash.`isEqual`.
+by default it compares before/after field values via lodash.`isEqual`.
 If you want to use another comparator (as an argument to `rxjs.distinctUntilChanged`) pass the comparator as the last function.

-This is useful when you want to only react to a specific range of field updates and ignore any updates to other field, much like the `effects` hook in React.

-The output of this method is a subject which can be `subscribe`'d to; you can save the output and `.unsubscribe()` if you want to cancel the effects of the subscription.

-### A note on sequencing

-Watch observers wait for any "next" events to complete before emitting change.
-This means that watch will be notified after any subscriptions to the root object and after any "next" event observers.

 ## property `my`

 my is an objectified version of the value; its a proxy to value (where proxies are available)